 It is one of 12 dental specialties recognized by the American Dental Association (ADA), the Royal College of Surgeons of England, the Royal College of Surgeons of Edinburgh, the Royal College of Surgeons of Ireland, the Royal College of Surgeons of Glasgow, the Royal College of Dentists of Canada and the Royal Australasian College of Dental Surgeons.
 The ADA defines it as the dental specialty related to the diagnosis, treatment planning, rehabilitation and maintenance of oral function, comfort, appearance and health of patients with clinical conditions associated with missing or deficient teeth or oral and maxillofacial tissues that use biocompatible substitutes.
 Consulting and receiving treatment from a prosthodontist ensures that you get an efficient, high-quality treatment that meets your needs and produces long-term solutions for your appearance when you need dental replacement or oral surgery.
 Prosthodontists are THE recognized experts when anything in the mouth needs to be replaced.
 Here's a brief guide to what prosthodontists do as specialists who restore and replace missing teeth.
 Prosthodontists work closely with dental technicians to ensure that each custom-made prosthesis looks good and feels comfortable for the patient.

 They also treat patients with temporomandibular joint (TMD) disorders, cleft palate, and any complicated injury.
 Prosthodontists receive formal training in cosmetic dentistry in their specialization.
 People now live longer and keep more of their own teeth, and prosthodontists play a key role in helping their patients maintain an attractive appearance.
 The American College of Prosthodontists is the organization of dentists with advanced specialized training who create optimal oral health, both in function and appearance, including dental implants, dentures, veneers, crowns and teeth whitening.
 Effective communication with a team of experts provides prosthodontists with a broad view of diagnosing and solving oral health problems.
 According to the American Academy of Maxillofacial Prosthetics, a maxillofacial prosthodontist is a specialist who can treat patients needing rehabilitation of patients with defects or disabilities who were present when they were born or developed due to illness or trauma.
 Choose a prosthodontist because of their advanced education and training, their efficiency, and their experience with advanced technology.

 Prosthodontists excel in whitening and bonding techniques, color matching, using veneers to reshape teeth, and knowing how to accurately place fixed prostheses such as crowns and bridges.
 They also have the skills needed to treat sleep apnea, snoring disorders, and cleft palate.
 A dental laboratory technician is a trained professional who manufactures dental restorations, crowns, bridges, and dentures based on designs and instructions provided by a prosthodontist.
-A prosthodontist's workplace is very similar to that of a dental office and can also be in a dental hospital. .
+A prosthodontist's workplace is very similar to that of a dental office and can also be in a dental hospital.